Borkowski History, Family Crest & Coats of Arms

 Another 40 words (3 lines of text) are included under the topic Early Borkowski Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Borkowski family to the New World and Oceana
+Migration of the Borkowski family

 For many Germans, emigration to North America was an inviting alternative to the trials of life in the old country.
 From the mid-17th into the present century, thousands of Germans migrated across the Atlantic.
 They capitalized on the chance to escape poverty and persecution, and to own their own land.
 After 1650, Germans settled throughout the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also landed in Canada, settling in Ontario or father west on the rich land of the prairies.
 Among them: Matthes Bork, age 40; who arrived with his wife and 6 children in America in 1709.
 Elizabeth Bork, age 20; also arrived in America in 1709; as did Heinrich Bork, age 50.